Working with Video

 Basic Video Object

 A basic video layer requires an id, type, asset_id, and time positioning.
 When is time required?
-For video (and audio) layers, time is required unless composition.auto_stitch is true—in that case, timing is derived automatically from clip order.
+For video layers, time is required unless composition.auto_stitch is true—in that case, video timing is derived automatically from clip order.
+Audio layers can also omit time with auto-stitch, but mixed video+audio behavior differs (audio defaults to start at 0 unless explicitly timed).

 {